ayoubaydy/Tajreba/README.md

 Because access to knowledge shouldn’t be bound by geography or publishing limitations.
 Tajruba is a step toward a more inclusive Arabic digital library, enabling independent translators and curious minds to bring the world’s newest ideas home — in their own language.

-🤝 Contributing

-Contributions are welcome!
-Please see CONTRIBUTING.md
- for details on how to submit issues or pull requests.

-📜 License

-Distributed under the MIT License.
-See LICENSE
- for more information.

 Tajruba — Translating knowledge, preserving meaning.
 Locally.